Middle East: Terminology

-Mahan's article was reprinted in The Times and followed in October by a 20-article series entitled "The Middle Eastern Question", written by Sir Ignatius Valentine Chirol.
-During this series, Sir Ignatius expanded the definition of Middle East to include "those regions of Asia which extend to the borders of India or command the approaches to India."
+Mahan's article was reprinted in the British newspaper The Times and followed by a 20-article series entitled "The Middle Eastern Question" by British historian and diplomat Valentine Chirol.
+In this series, which began in October 1902, he would expand the definition of "Middle East" to include "those regions of Asia which extend to the borders of India or command the approaches to India."
 After the series ended in 1903, The Times removed quotation marks from subsequent uses of the term.

-Until World War II, it was customary to refer to areas centered on Turkey and the eastern shore of the Mediterranean as the "Near East", while the "Far East" centered on China, India and Japan.
-The Middle East was then defined as the area from Mesopotamia to Burma; namely, the area between the Near East and the Far East.
-This area broadly corresponds to South Asia.
+Until World War II, it was customary to refer to areas centred on Turkey and the Eastern Mediterranean as the "Near East" in juxtaposition with the "Far East" centred on China, India, and Japan.
+The Middle East was then defined as the area from Mesopotamia to Burma—namely, the area between the Near East and the Far East—which now broadly corresponds with South Asia.

-In the late 1930s, the British established the Middle East Command, which was based in Cairo, for its military forces in the region.
-After that time, the term "Middle East" gained broader usage in Europe and the United States.
-Following World War II, for example, the Middle East Institute was founded in Washington, D.C. in 1946.
+In the late 1930s, the Cairo-based Middle East Command was established for the British Armed Forces.
+After that time, the term "Middle East" gained broader usage across both Europe and the United States.
+The Middle East Institute, for example, was founded in Washington, D.C. in 1946.

-The corresponding adjective is Middle Eastern and the derived noun is Middle Easterner.

-While non-Eurocentric terms such as "Southwest Asia" or "Swasia" have been sparsely used, the classification of the African country, Egypt, among those counted in the Middle East challenges the usefulness of using such terms.
+While "Southwest Asia" or "Swasia" have been presented sparsely as alternatives, the inclusion of Egypt (located entirely in North Africa except for the Sinai Peninsula) among those countries that are counted as part of the Middle East challenges the usefulness of such terms.
+Furthermore, the core term "Asia" itself is Eurocentric, having been expanded upon from a term coined by the ancient Greeks to refer to contemporary Anatolia.